maximehip/landia/README.md

 Landia is an simple tweak to use cydia in landscape !

-available free on BigBoss Repo.
+available free on BigBoss Repo.# landia